Blond Beauty Anna Katharina Flaunts Killer Figure In Floral Bikini

 “This is a damn hot pic,” wrote a fourth follower.

 Anna has thrilled her followers with dozens of hot swimsuit photos over the past few months that include a variety of styles and shapes.
-The model certainly does not seem to be not shy about showing off her body.
+The model certainly does not seem to be shy about showing off her body.
 She recently wowed her fans with a sexy snap in which she wore a cheetah-print swimsuit.
 That being said, the beauty is not all about bathing suits.
 She can also rock a soft, feminine look just as well as she can any bikini.